 Wink Two-Part Series: Peace in a Violent World

-Part 1: Thinking Critically about Peace in a Violent World (ONLINE ONLY)
+Part 1: Thinking Critically about Peace in a Violent World

-Wednesday, May 3rd, 6:30 – 8:00 pm ET (Zoom event)
+Wednesday, May 3rd, 2023 • 6:30 – 8:00 pm ET (Zoom event)

 With the state investing billions of dollars into war and carceral systems how do advocates of peace and abolitionists think critically about strategies of resistance?
 How should movements for peace and abolitionist organizations think about them together, critically and constructively?
 Our 2022-2023 FOR Walter Wink Fellow, Tabatha Holley and her peers reflected on nonviolent philosophies and the role of violence in global movements for liberation using the methodologies of Walter Wink.
-See Part 1 below (and sign up for Part 2 right beneath that).

 Part 2: Teaching Peace in a Violent World

-(HYBRID event hosted at Auburn Seminary in New York City )
+(Hybrid event, hosted at Auburn Seminary in New York City)

 Join us as we gather in “pods” around the country for a teach in where we will critically engage nonviolent philosophies alongside historical narratives of armed resistance using the methodologies of Walter Wink and June Keener Wink.